how-to-write-a-killer-proposal

 1. Read the Requirement Thoroughly

 Many freelancers commit the mistake of starting the proposal just by reading the headline and not going into detail.
-This is not a great idea because you will miss vital information in the job description/requirements.
+Professional proposal writing services suggest that this is not a great idea because you will miss vital information in the job description/requirements.

 This may lead to non-adherence to a clause that the employer might have included, and you miss it altogether.